 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Double Chocolate Coconut Butter Cookies are Paleo, Keto, Gluten-free and GAPS-friendly.
 These cookies are terrifically chocolatey, with a lovely texture!
 You’ll want to serve these whenever a great grain-free cookie is needed: for the holidays, in lunches, for friends and family.
 If you can’t do a lot of cocoa, there’s an alternative to use part carob.
 Double Chocolate Coconut Butter Cookies are nut-free.

 Here’s the coconut butter (also called coconut manna) to buy if you don’t have a food processor or a high-powered blender.
 The benefit to buying coconut butter is that it’s extra smooth.

-- 1/2 cup coconut butter , see link in Recipe Notes to make your own
+- ½ cup coconut butter , see link to make your own

 - ½ cup sweetener of choice: low carb for Keto; maple syrup for Paleo; or honey for GAPS

 - 1 Tablespoon chia seed meal, (process a few tablespoons chia seeds for 10 seconds in blender to get meal; then measure)

-- Grease two large cookie sheets, and preheat oven to 325 degrees Fahrenheit.
+- Grease two large cookie sheets, or line with parchment paper.
+Preheat oven to 325 degrees Fahrenheit.

-- Place wet ingredients in blender: eggs, maple syrup, coconut butter, and melted coconut oil.
+- Place wet ingredients in blender: eggs, sweetener, coconut butter, and melted coconut oil.
 Puree until mixed, about 15 seconds.
 Scrape down sides and blend again if necessary.

 - Place dry ingredients together in medium-large mixing bowl: cocoa, flax, chia meal, sifted baking soda, and sea salt.
 Stir together.
 Add wet ingredients to dry ingredients and fold together thoroughly, without over-mixing.

 - Using a 1 ounce scoop, drop mounds of cookie dough onto cookie sheet.
-Bake until puffed, cracked and not too soft when pressed lightly on the surface, about 8-10 minutes, depending on the oven.
+Bake until puffed, cracked and not too soft when pressed lightly on the surface, about 8 to 10 minutes, depending on the oven.
 (If larger cookies are desired, use a larger scoop.)

 - Cool.
 Chill in freezer for 10 minutes if you intend to make the glaze, as a cold cookie facilitates the dipping process.